solo-io/gloo/docs/content/guides/dev_portal/_index.md

     app: petstore
 ```

-Let's also create a Gloo virtual service that will route al requests for paths starting with `api` to this service:
+Let's also create a Gloo Edge virtual service that will route all requests for paths starting with `api` to this service:

 ```yaml
 apiVersion: gateway.solo.io/v1